marcgardiner/fronttier/README.md

 }
 ```

-`survey` will be `null` if the token is not linked to a survey, e.g. if it's a link for the Hiring Manager to login to their dashboard. `first_name` and `last_name` can be `null` as well, if the user's registration is incomplete.
+`survey_response` will be `null` if the token is not linked to a survey, e.g. if it's a link for the Hiring Manager to login to their dashboard. `first_name` and `last_name` can be `null` as well, if the user's registration is incomplete.

 #### `POST`